UoB-COMSM0110/2024-group-15/README.md

 Gravity mechanics would need to be implemented for this idea (as it is set in space) and the balance between realism and difficulty would need to be found.
 Also, we need to set hit boxes to detect collision and change further status.

 We used the *PVector* (a built-in class in Processing to handle operations on 2D and 3D dimensions' vectors) to handle the vector.
-In the *Planet* class we use the *Law of Universal Gravitation* to calculate the gravity vector of the arrow (with constraints avoiding any extreme situations).
-Then update the acceleration of each planets and added it to current velocity to modify any further movement of the arrow in the *Entity* class.
-The physics we are using mainly comes from Astrophysics and basic concepts of class physics(mass, velocity, acceleration, distance and so on).
+In the *Planet* class the *Law of Universal Gravitation* is used to calculate the gravity vector of the arrow (with constraints avoiding any extreme situations), then update the acceleration of each planets and added it to current velocity to modify any further movement of the arrow in the *Entity* class.

 As for collision detection, we used self-defined hitboxes of planets, players and arrows and calculate the distance among objects to detect any collision.

 ### 3. AI enemey:

-[Maybe gameplay additions can be the third challenges?]
+[The gameplay additions can be the third challenges? ]

-[Or these contents can be added in the working process parts if AI enemy is implemented]
-### 4. Gameplay Additions:
+### 4. Gameplay additions:
 Other from the three main challenges, we also added some interesting functions that worth mentioning:

 1. Shops: